mbakholdina/srt-packet-reordering/README.md

 ### Requirements

 * python 3.6+
-* SRT test application `srt-live-transmit` or `srt-test-live` built on both receiver and sender side
+* SRT `srt-test-live` test application built on both receiver and sender side

+**Important:** `srt-live-transmit` test application is not going to be supported by the script.
+It has an issue related to not flushing data at the end of experiment which were partially fixed in [PR #663](https://github.com/Haivision/srt/pull/663).
+If this support is required, `sender` and `receiver` subcommands can be used for testing purposes, but:
+- at the very end of experiment receiver will not get all the packets and there would be a need to interrupt it by Ctrl-C;
+- `srt-live-transmit` by default has payload size = 1440 bytes, we need 1316 bytes, but it can be adjusted by means of using appropriate option,
+- it's recommended to adjust buffer size to 1 packet insted of 10 by default.

 To install python libraries use:
 ```